grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 ---

-## Grafana Service account vs API key
+## Grafana service account vs API key

 We have created service accounts for improved access control of programmatic access to Grafana.
 A service account token is a token that is used to authenticate a service account to Grafana and is very similar to an API key.

-We recommend to start using service accounts over API keys.
+We recommend that you use service accounts instead of using API keys.

-### Service accounts benefits over API keys
+### Service accounts benefits

 When creating a token for a service account, we call them service account token; which are essentially a API key.
 The main difference to API keys is that permission is set on top of the API key when creating API keys, where as a service account token gets their permission from the service account.

 The added benefits of service accounts to API keys are:

-- Service accounts act like users in Grafana and can be disabled/enabled and granted permissions.
+- Service accounts act like users in Grafana and can be enabled, disabled, and granted permissions.
+You cannot grant permissions to API keys.
 - Service accounts can be associated with multiple api keys.
-- Service account tokens are not tied to a specific user, therefore making sure applications can be authenticated even if a Grafana user is deleted.
+- Unlike API keys, service account tokens are not associated with a specific user, which means that applications can be authenticated even if a Grafana user is deleted.
-- Service accounts can be granted granular permissions.
-More information on specific permission refer to [About users and permissions]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md#">}}).
+- You can grant granular permissions to service accounts.
+For more information about permissions, refer to [About users and permissions]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md#">}}).
 - Eventually API keys will be deprecated